zbmed/damalos/index.md

       <img src="./img/damalos-half.jpg" alt="DaMaLOS"/>
     </td>
     <td>
-    <strong>2nd Workshop on Data and research objects <br/>
-    management for Linked Open Science</strong>
+    <strong>3rd Workshop on Research Objects(*) Metadata and Management for Linked Open Science - DaMaLOS 2022</strong>
     <br/>
-    <italic>* research objects (e.g., software, workflows, knowledge graphs)</italic>
+    <italic>(*) research objects (e.g., data, software, workflows, knowledge graphs)</italic>
     <br/><br/>
-    <strong>Co-located with <a href="https://iswc2021.semanticweb.org/" target="_blank">ISWC</a> on the 24th of October 13:00 to 17:00 CEST 2021 <a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=DaMaLOS&iso=20211024T13&p1=311&ah=4)" target="_blank">in your own time zone</a></strong>
+    <strong>Co-located with <a href="https://iswc2022.semanticweb.org/" target="_blank">ISWC</a> on the 23rd or 24th of October TBD </strong>
     <br/><br/>
-    email: damalos2021@easychair.org <br/>
+    email: damalos2022@easychair.org <br/>
-    Follow us on twitter @ZB_MED #damalos2021
+    Follow us on twitter @ZB_MED @UniCologne #damalos2022
     </td>
   </tr>
 </table>

 ## Motivation

-Research data is the mirror of experimental work.
-Data, together with the software used to produce and analyze it, complements scientific publications and is core input to data- and knowledge-driven research.
-Most research activities follow the research data cycle, where data is continuously produced , transformed and (re)used, transitioning from one research to another.
-For this cycle to prosper, we require **Research Data and Research Objects Management (RDM and ROM) plans** supporting the [findable, accessible, interoperable and reusable (FAIR) principles](https://www.go-fair.org/fair-principles/).
-Despite playing an important role, data on its own is not sufficient to establish Open Science nor **Linked Open Science, i.e., Open Science plus Linked Open Data (LOD) principles**.
-LOD principles, aka LOD 5 stars, follow objectives that overlap with FAIR principles and Open Science (e.g., LOD 5 stars include “openness” and the use of “non-proprietary open formats”).
-In this workshop we will explore what is required for RDM to effectively instantiate Linked Open Science, including effective support for LOD, automation by, e.g.,machine/deep learning approaches, FAIR and Data Spaces/Ecosystems.
-Furthermore, we are interested in innovations to also support other Research Objects such as software and workflows, in order to get an integrated layer supporting all the edges of Linked Open Science. **We welcome contributions on data and research objects management plans, FAIRification supporting Open Science, linking approaches on metadata + publications + data + software, and research supporting open and transparent digital research ecosystems**.
+Experimental research involves various research objects including publications, software, data, workflows and tutorials, and inter-connections across, all key to FAIRness, reproducibility and transparency.
+The research lifecycle, starting with a question or hypothesis, requires data production, collection, and transformation, a process commonly supported by software and, following good practices, by testing and documentation.
+For this cycle to prosper, we require **Research Data and (in a more general scope) Research Objects Management Plans (RDMPs and ROMPs)** supporting the [FAIR principles](https://www.nature.com/articles/sdata201618){:target="_blank"} and its extensions covering reproducibility, transparency, trust, explainability, etc. Despite playing an important role, data on its own is not enough to establish **Linked Open Science**, i.e., Open Science plus Linked Open Data (LOD).
+LOD principles, aka [LOD 5 stars](https://5stardata.info/en/){:target="_blank"}, follow objectives overlapping with FAIR and Open Science (e.g., LOD includes “openness” and usage of “non-proprietary open formats”).
+In DaMaLOS we will explore requirements for research and research management to effectively instantiate an integrated layer supporting Linked Open Science.
+DaMaLOS welcomes contributions aligned to the following topics: **machine-actionable DMPs, machine/deep learning approaches around rich metadata, FAIRification, FAIR by design, FAIR tooling, data and software citation, scientometrics beyond the scholarly publication, Virtual Research Environments, and Research Spaces/Ecosystems**.

 <script type="application/ld+json">
 [